Physical preparation coach and father understands the limitations of earned income

 You should really listen to at least part 1 of my Barbells and Bullshit audio or DVD program (I have loaded part 1 of this series on the KSI membership site).

 Thanks for communicating.
 You are an excellent example of the average person torn between conforming with current trends and social pressures, and doing what they intuitively suspect may be best for themselves.
 Will what I wrote help?
-Not sure – depends whether you want to be part of the 95% victims of social conformity or the 5% victors.
+Not sure – depends on whether you want to be part of the 95% victims of social conformity or the 5% victors.

 All the best.